 Platform and application software is not in scope of this evaluation.
-No non-TOE hardware/software/firmware is required.

 2 Security Objectives for the operational environment 2.1 Platform Objectives for the Operational Environment

 For the platform to fulfill its security requirements, the operational environment (technical or procedural) shall fulfil the following objectives.